Telejornal (Portuguese TV program): History

-Starting 1 November 1961, the weather reports were now seen in-vision from meteorologists, this time after the main news, as opposed to the late news, like it was before.
-The most famous weatherman, Anthímio de Azevedo, didn't join RTP until 1964.
+Starting 1 November 1961, the weather reports were now seen in-vision from meteorologists, this time after the main news, as opposed to the late news.
+The most famous weatherman, Anthímio de Azevedo, did not join RTP until 1964.

 On 2 March 2009, RTP launched the video-on-demand service "O Meu Telejornal" through its website.
-Now, viewers can make their own newscast along with the news reports they want to see in the website anytime.
+Viewers can create their own newscasts with the news reports they want to see in the website anytime.

 On 14 January 2012, RTP decided to reduce the runtime of Telejornal to 45 minutes, in order to have a similar runtime and format of its European counterparts.

-On 31 August 2014, Telejornal broadcast without permission almost 3 minutes of the Lisbon derby match whose rights were owned by Benfica TV.
+On 31 August 2014, Telejornal broadcast without permission almost three minutes of the Lisbon derby match whose rights were owned by Benfica TV.

-In 2015, RTP decided to return to the format of hour-long program.
+In 2015, RTP decided to return the program's airtime to one hour.